FLY LONDON TO PHOENIX

 This morning we will pay a visit to Pena Blanca Lake, west of Nogales.
 Before things get too hot, we’ll search for species such as Rufous-crowned Sparrow, a rock-loving member of America’s long list of sparrows.
 Canyon Towhee is also often encountered here.
-Flycatchers abound at Pena Blanca Lake and we may see Vermilion, Olive-sided, Brown-crested and Ash-throated Flycatchers, Black Phoebe, Western Wood-Pewee and Cassin’s Kingbird here to name but a few of the possibilities.
+Flycatchers abound at Pena Blanca Lake and we may see Vermilion, Olive-sided, Brown-crested and Ash-throated Flycatchers, Black Phoebe, Western Wood-Pewee and Cassin’s Kingbird here to name but a few.

 After breakfast, we’ll head back east towards Patagonia, stopping in at Patagonia Lake State Park.
 This area is well known to birders as the most reliable location in America for the rare Black-capped Gnatcatcher.
 We are not guaranteed to see this tiny rarity - but if we do we won’t complain!
 Gnatcatcher or not, birding the park is always worthwhile, with the likes of Vermilion Flycatcher, Summer Tanager, Yellow-breasted Chat and Ladder-backed Woodpecker available on tap.